josephduchesne/light_scan_sim/README.md

 - Input: An OccupancyGrid (you can publish this using a [map_server](http://wiki.ros.org/map_server) node)
 - Output: A [LaserScan](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html) against the OccupancyGrid

+Quickstart:
+- git clone this into your catkin workspace
+- catkin_make
+- roslaunch light_scan_sim test.launch
+- use the 2D Pose Estimate tool in RViz to set the simulated laser position

 Features:
 - Gaussian noise (optional, disable by setting laser/noise to 0)
 - Full RosParam Configuration